ujizin/StoreChallenge/README.md

 initialization.
 Initially, ResultMediator was used, but when the application was restarted, there was still a request at the end of pagination, which is common to check for more items remotely.
 To resolve this, a call to fetch products was made during the application's initialization, and ResultMediator was removed, preventing additional request calls during pagination.
+The version with ResultMediator is still available in the 'feat/paging3-result-mediator' branch.

 ### Feedback